jweinst1/the-oblivion-language/finite_state_automaton.md

 # Finite State Automaton

 The term *finite* is a little ambiguous when used in the context of computer programming.
-Everything is essentially, in
+Everything is essentially, finite in a program.
+You have a finite amount of memory, for example.
+However, in the case of automaton, we can take the term "finite" to mean reasonably countable.
+An `FSA`, for short, has some finite amount of states, in which it can transition from one to another, via an input.